 The band delayed the record's release considerably due to the ongoing conflict between the band and the record companies, who despised the cover shown on the right.
 While the original cover has been reinstated on reissues, this conflict speaks to the band's rapidly shifting role from a group of talented musicians to a mouthpiece for a generation.
 From the introductory track, which is the Trope Namer to Sympathy for the Devil and Man of Wealth and Taste, to the largely Self-Deprecating indictment of debauchery of their lifestyle, the songs both implicate society and defend the people largely undercut by privilege.
 Fitting for an album heavily influenced by the violence and politics of the 1960s, the cover and the album's themes are now viewed as a celebration of cultural rebels and impoverished people disenfranchised by society.

 In any case, the influential recording sessions to some songs of this album were filmed in Jean-Luc Godard's One Plus One/Sympathy for the Devil from 1968.
 A documentary about the creative process behind the making of this album can be seen in the Classic Albums TV documentary series.
-The record was also listed at #58 in Rolling Stone's 500 Greatest Albums of All Time and #94 on NME's list.

 - "Sympathy for the Devil" (6:18)